danfenghong/IEEE_TGRS_MDL-RS/README.md

 Coming soon!

-Note that the required multi-modal data can be downloaded either from
+Note that the required HSI and LiDAR data can be downloaded either from

 1. [drive.google](https://drive.google.com/file/d/17uroC22RdpVSgF2LtsjyMXfPVLw7fMPI/view?usp=sharing)